-A uvular sound is a consonant produced by the back of the tongue approaching or touching the uvula.
-One good example of this is “r” in French.
-There are no uvular sounds in Gaelic or English.
+A uvular sound is a consonant produced by moving the back of the tongue to touch or approach the uvula.
+These sounds are considered dorsal because of their backness in the vocal tract.
+A classic example of a uvular sound is French “r”.
+However, there are no uvular sounds in Gaelic or English.

 The link below takes you away from the Gaelic Wiki to Wikipedia.
 Since wikipedia pages can be edited by anyone, they often contain inaccurate information.
 So be careful!